GiantMolecularCloud/plotly-calplot/README.md

 # Calendar Heatmap with Plotly
 Making it easier to visualize and costumize time relevant or time series data with plotly interaction.

+## Changes in this fork

+- Added this fork info
+- Open up plotly dependency to `>=5.4.0` (might causes issues in the future with new plotly versions)
+- Fix small details (type hints, ...)

+## Description

 New to the library?
 Read [this Medium article](https://medium.com/@brunorosilva/5fc322125db7).

 This plot is a very similar to the contribuitions available on Github and Gitlab profile pages and to [Calplot](https://github.com/tomkwok/calplot) - which is a pyplot implementation of the calendar heatmap, thus it is not interactive right off the bat.